Assessing Nigeria's revenue problem

 2. The government’s earned revenue has also failed to meet its expected targets.
 Additionally, inflation is eroding the value of earned revenues.

-While the budget size presented on behalf of the entire federation was expected, it still had most people in a frenzy.
-This excitement was mostly because the budget is the largest (nominally) in Nigeria’s history and consequently has the highest deficit (the difference between revenue and expenses) witnessed since 1999 when Nigeria’s current democratic period began.
+While the presented budget size was expected, most people were still in a frenzy.
+This excitement was mostly because the budget is the largest (nominally) in Nigeria’s history and consequently has the highest deficit (the difference between revenue and expenses) witnessed since 1999, when Nigeria’s current democratic period began.

 2023’s expected budget deficit of over ₦10 trillion (to be mainly funded by debt) is more than five times ₦2.2 trillion—what it was in Buhari’s first (2016) budget.